 Surrendering to Iran

-Yet, in April, two months after Iran launched a satellite into space, it successfully launched its Sejil-2 missile, which has a range of about 1,200 miles—meaning the outskirts of Europe are now well within reach of the world’s number-one state sponsor of terror.
+Yet, in April, two months after launching a satellite into space, Iran successfully launched its Sejil-2 missile.
+The Sejil-2 has a range of about 1,200 miles—meaning the outskirts of Europe are now well within reach of the world’s number-one state sponsor of terror.
 It’s difficult to imagine a threat being any more immediate than that.

-It’s impossible to overstate the significance of these dramatic developments in the United States.
-Forces of appeasement in Washington are now so strong that even the United Nations seems almost hawkish by comparison.
+It’s impossible to overstate the significance of these developments.
+A nuclear Iran alters the balance of power throughout the Middle East.
+It thrusts Europe into an uncomfortable—and potentially explosive—situation.
+And it reveals a remarkable truth: that the forces of appeasement in Washington are now so strong that even the United Nations seems almost hawkish by comparison.

-Much has been made of the upcoming UN Security Council meeting on September 24 when, for the first time in history, a U.S. president will preside over the conference.
-Less has been made of the fact that as chair of the summit, President Obama sets the agenda for the meeting.
-Earlier this month, America’s UN Ambassador Susan Rice said the session would “focus on nuclear nonproliferation and nuclear disarmament broadly, and not on any particular countries” (emphasis mine throughout).
+Much was made of the September 24 UN Security Council meeting when, for the first time in history, a U.S. president presided over the conference.
+As chair of the summit, President Obama set the agenda for the meeting.
+Beforehand, America’s UN Ambassador Susan Rice said the session would “focus on nuclear nonproliferation and nuclear disarmament broadly, and not on any particular countries” (emphasis mine throughout).

-As Anne Bayefsky notes here, even the UN Secretariat’s agenda for the month of September “lists nonproliferation specifically in relation to Iran and North Korea and does not list disarmament.”
-But on September 24, when President Obama presides, don’t expect any finger pointing.
+As Anne Bayefsky noted on National Review Online, even the UN Secretariat’s agenda for September “lists nonproliferation specifically in relation to Iran and North Korea and does not list disarmament.”
+But President Obama specifically wants to avoid finger pointing.
 He thinks more broadly, in terms of worldwide nuclear disarmament.

-This agenda perfectly summarizes a reoccurring theme in President Obama’s approach to foreign policy.
+This agenda perfectly summarized a reoccurring theme in this president’s approach to foreign policy.
 In 2007, as a U.S. senator, he proposed a plan for eliminating all nuclear weapons in the world.
-If elected as president, the New York Times wrote at the time, Senator Obama would
+If elected president, the New York Times wrote at the time, Senator Obama said he would “lead a global effort to secure nuclear weapons and material at vulnerable sites within four years.
+He also will pledge to end production of fissile material for weapons, agree not to build new weapons and remove any remaining nuclear weapons from hair-trigger alert” (Oct.
+7, 2007).

 As president, he has echoed these same utopian ideals.
 In Prague, earlier this year, he said, “I state clearly and with conviction America’s commitment to seek the peace and security of a world without nuclear weapons.”